Changing your name

 If you were born or adopted in Scotland, you can record a change of name with the Registrar General.
 If you live in Scotland but were born or adopted in another country you should find out how to record a change your name in that country.

-You can obtain more information and the appropriate application form to record a change of name from:-
+You can obtain more information and the appropriate application form to record a change of name on the National Records of Scotland website.

 There is a fee for recording a change of name.